hashicorp/terraform-provider-azurerm/website/docs/d/disk_encryption_set.html.markdown

 The following arguments are supported:

-* `name` - The name of the Disk Encryption Set exists.
+* `name` - The name of the existing Disk Encryption Set.

 * `resource_group_name` - The name of the Resource Group where the Disk Encryption Set exists.